pinterest/gestalt/docs/markdown/ios/tabs.md

 ## Best practices

 - Place Tabs directly above the relevant content.
 - Avoid using more than 6 Tabs.
-Consider using a different component like a Sheet.
+Consider using a different component like Sheet.
 - Order Tabs by relevance - the first tab should be the most logical starting view.

 <TwoCol>